aristanetworks/avd/ansible_collections/arista/avd/roles/eos_cli_config_gen/docs/tables/monitor-telemetry-postcard-policy.md

               protocols:
                 - protocol: <str; "tcp" | "udp"; required; unique>

                   # Enter the port name or range or port numbers in a list.
+The port numbers should be in range of 0-65535.
                   # Example:
                   #   ["12","14-20", "www"]
                   destination_ports: <list>

                   # Enter the port name or range or port numbers in a list.
+The port numbers should be in range of 0-65535.
                   # Example:
                   #   ["12","14-20", "www"]
                   source_ports: <list>